How Long Will Your U.S. Visa Allow You to Stay?

 - O persons with extraordinary ability and their support personnel: The time period necessary to accomplish the event or activity, up to three years initially, with one-year extensions possible, plus ten days before the validity period of the visa petition and ten days after the petition expires.
 No maximum.

 - P athletes, entertainers, and artists: The time period necessary to accomplish the event or activity, plus ten days before the validity period of the visa petition and up to ten days after the petition expires.
 Initially up to five years for athletes, one year for other artists and entertainers.
 Extensions possible.
 Ten-year maximum for athletes; no maximum on others.

 - Q participants in an international cultural exchange program: The time period necessary to accomplish the event or activity, up to a maximum stay of 15 months.

-- R clergy and religious workers: The time period necessary to accomplish the activity, with a maximum initial status of three years.
+- R clergy and religious workers: The time period necessary to accomplish the activity, with a maximum initial stay of three years.
 Extensions are allowed, subject to a total maximum stay of five years.

 - S informants: Maximum initial stay of three years, plus extensions if supported by a law enforcement organization.

-- T victims of trafficking: Four years initial stay, you may be eligible to apply for a green card after three years.
+- T victims of trafficking: Four years initial stay.
+You may be eligible to apply for a green card after three years.